Overcoming INFIDELITY: Don’t Build Your Life Around One Person

 This brief article is about truth, reality, and accountability in the aftermath of infidelity and betrayal—and how to protect yourself—and your "fragile eggs" in life.

 The lesson here is not about infidelity.
-It’s about what happens when one person becomes the basket—when their plans, dreams, identity, emotional wellness, and self-worth are placed entirely in the hands of another human being.
+It’s about what happens when one person becomes the "basket"—when their plans, dreams, identity, emotional wellness, and self-worth are placed entirely in the hands of another human being.

 If that basket breaks, the fragile eggs of life shatter.